35 Password Statistics 2026 – Data Breaches & Industry Report

 Last Pass Holds A 23.3% Share Of Password Management Software Worldwide

-It has the highest share in the pass management market, with more than 2 in 10 password management software users preferring it.
+It has the highest share in the password management market, with more than 2 in 10 password management software users preferring it.

 There is a huge gap between the market share of 1Password, the second on the list, and LastPass.
 1password holds just 4.5% of the password management market.